satabin/akai-lpd8-obs/README.md

 This small utility allows to easily configure an [Akai LPD8 Mk2](https://www.akaipro.com/lpd8-mk2.html) to control [OBS](https://obsproject.com/).

-You can configure the 8 pads in PC and CC modes, as well as the 8 faders.
+You can configure the 8 pads in PC and CC modes, as well as the 8 knobs.
 Configuration is made through a [TOML](https://toml.io) file.

 The program talks to OBS via its WebSocket API, so be sure to start the WebSocket server on OBS 28+.